ashutosh-2110/MuseumWander/README.md

 # MuseumTicketingWebsite

 A responsive and interactive static website for a museum's online ticketing system.
-This project allows users to view museum exhibitions and book tickets using a clean, user-friendly interface — all built with plain HTML, CSS, and JavaScript.
+This project allows users to view museum exhibitions and book tickets using a clean, user-friendly interface with a intergrated chatbot in it.

 # Build with ⚒️